Ah, morning sickness. My arch nemesis.

 As I said earlier, you can’t truly get rid of morning sickness.
 You can treat morning sickness and decrease your nausea.
 But, you won’t be able to actually get rid of it.

 Hopefully, your nausea will subside around 12 weeks as it does for most women.
 My morning sickness was the absolute worst at 11 weeks and it actually went away closer to 16 weeks.
+During my second pregnancy, it was on and off throughout each day until about 10 weeks.

 Hyperemesis Gravidarum: When It’s More Than Just Morning Sickness